 The story in here is much of the same as the rest of the upstairs – new flooring, new paint, new ceiling fans, new window treatments, and more modern furnishings.

-I had much bigger plans for in here, but I’ll just send them on to our next house!
+I had much bigger plans for in here, but I’ll just bring them on to our next house!

 The Backyard